F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 |

-This information is collected in the form UI, and compiled into a parameter object like the example.
+This information is collected in the form UI and compiled into a parameter object like the example.
 The information is passed along to the template renderer, and the variable names are replaced with their parameter values.